clbarnes/validatrix/README.md

 Use [prek](https://github.com/j178/prek) to manage pre-commit hooks.

+### MSRV

+`validatrix` should run on the rust version specified in `Cargo.toml`.
+However, a more recent version may be required by certain development dependencies.

 ### To do

 - use `Cow<str>` (or alternative like [hipstr](https://crates.io/crates/hipstr), [ecow](https://crates.io/crates/ecow) etc.) for `Failure::message`;